misicnenad/cairo-book/src/ch16-02-00-composability-and-components.md

 - Events
 - External and internal functions

 Unlike a contract, a component cannot be deployed on its own.
-The component's code becomes part of the contract it's embedded to.
+Instead, the component's code becomes part of the contract in which it is embedded.

 ## Creating Components

 To create a component, first define it in its own module decorated with a `#[starknet::component]` attribute.
-Within this module, you can declare a ` Storage` struct and `Event` enum, as usually done in [contracts][contract anatomy].
+Within this module, you can declare a `Storage` struct and an `Event` enum, as is usually done in [contracts][contract anatomy].

 The next step is to define the component interface, containing the signatures of the functions that will allow external access to the component's logic.
 You can